MickShannahan/inspire/readme.md

  - [ ] The data in the Todos persists on reload

 ### EXTENSION IDEAS
-- On hover the quote should show the author of the quote and disappear when not hovered over
 - Allow the user to set their name and have it save to localStorage
 - Change the message from Good Morning to Good Afternoon, Evening as appropriate.
 - Allow the user to toggle the clock from, 12hr to 24hr.